maurobonfietti/mauro.github.io/_posts/2019-05-17-first-post.md

 Hello!
 My name is Mauro Bonfietti.

-I'm Software Engineer with over +10 years of work experience as backend developer.
+I'm Software Engineer with over +10 years of work experience as backend software developer.

-Currently, I'm working from home for Aivo.
+Currently, I'm working from home for Aivo.co.

-I live in Rosario, Argentina.
+I'm living in Rosario, Argentina.

 I like reading and learning new technologies.

 On my spare time, I like to play football with my friends, watch tv series and read books.

 Also, I love to spend quality time with my family.

+You can find me on [linkedin](https://www.linkedin.com/in/mauro-bonfietti/) and also on [github](https://github.com/maurobonfietti/).